piersharding/RMDX/README.md

 Welcome to the RMDX R module.
 This module is an XML/A OLAP interface for MDX, specifically Mondrian, but should support others eg: SAP HANA.

+This has been specifically tested with Pentaho BiServer 5.x

 ### Prerequisites:
 Please insure that YAML, RCurl, and XML are installed: